SergeyMi37/zapm/README.md

 Added command: `pick`

-This is an analogue of the `find` and `install` command for viewing and loading packages from alternative sources directly from the repositories.
+This is an analogue of the `find` and `install` command for viewing and loading packages from alternative sources directly from the repositories

 ### ZAPM commands extention:
 -----------------------------